- Lowenstein Clinic

 Human Rights Workshop: Bayartsetseg Jigmiddash, “Gender-Based Violence in Mongolia”

 Bayartsetseg Jigmiddash is a lawyer with more than 15 years of professional experience in the field of rule of law and human rights.
 She is currently the CEO and Founding Director of Veritas Consulting, an agency specializing in strategic development, management and government compliance.
 From 2012 to 2016, Jigmiddash served as Secretary of State of the Ministry of Justice of Mongolia, becoming the first woman appointed in this position.
-In this role, she oversaw the strategy, operations of the ministry and law enforcement agencies.
-Under her leadership, the legal policy on gender-based violence has been significantly improved, including criminalization of domestic violence.
-Prior to this top civil service post, she served as legal advisor to the president of Mongolia, and has been involved in the judicial reform as well as abolishment of death penalty in Mongolia.
+In this role, she oversaw the strategy and operations of the ministry and law enforcement agencies.
+Under her leadership, the legal policy on gender-based violence has been significantly improved, including through the criminalization of domestic violence.
+Prior to this top civil service post, she served as legal advisor to the president of Mongolia, and has been involved in the judicial reform as well as the abolishment of death penalty in Mongolia.
 She has extensive civil society experience and pioneered an array of initiatives to promote human rights and access to justice.
 At the Schell Center, she discussed her work to protect the rights of Mongolian women.